libresource/open-source-checklist/README.md

 ## Features

 ### Description:
 Listing the current features of your project provides users and potential contributors with a clear understanding of what the project can do.
 It helps manage expectations and showcases the strengths of your open source software.

 ### Examples:
-- **Libresource:**
-  - Text similarity comparison across multiple languages.
-  - Extensive library support for various data types.
-  - User-friendly API for easy integration into existing projects.
+- **Open Source Checklist (This project):**
+  - Checklist with **md** structure
+  - Full description about each point in checklist
+  - Several examples to each point in checklist

-- **TensorFlow:**
+- **FindSimilar:**
-  - Deep learning models for image recognition, natural language processing, and more.
-  - Scalability and flexibility in model development.
-  - TensorFlow Serving for deploying machine learning models in production environments.
+  - Find similar text sentences
+  - Compare one text sentence with many
+  - Sort similar texts by match percentage
+  - Research laboratory with scripts to improve main algorithms

 - **Django:**
   - Object-relational mapping for database interactions.
   - Built-in administrative interface for managing site content.
   - Extensive template system for flexible and dynamic web page rendering.
+  - ...

 ## Requirements